BENT 340 Small Business in Europe

 3.00 credits

 This course covers the fundamentals of creating and growing new commercial or social enterprises.
 Course content provides an overview of the world of entrepreneurship including an introduction to economics, the role of society and government, legal and ethical issues, creating and managing new ventures, and the various functional areas of business.
 Students are required to complete a business plan and investor presentation for a commercial or non-profit organization as part of the course requirements.
-This course counts towards the integrative requirement for business majors.
 In addition to receiving support from Gonzaga faculty and experienced entrepreneurs, students interact with attorneys, financiers, and other professional service providers.
 Any major at the university can enroll.

 Prerequisite: